Quality Management Requirements

 Contracted behavioral health inpatient facilities shall follow local, state and federal regulations and requirements related to seclusion and restraint.

 Contracted behavioral health inpatient facilities authorized to use seclusion and restraint shall report the following to AzCH-CCP:

-- Each occurrence of seclusion and restraint to AzCH-CCP within five (5) calendar days of the occurrence, via email AzCHQualityManagement@azcompletehealth.com, attention Quality Management.
+- Each occurrence of seclusion and restraint to AzCH-CCP within five (5) business days of the occurrence, via email AzCHQualityManagement@azcompletehealth.com, attention Quality Management.
 Failure to submit seclusion and restraint reports timely may result in a financial sanction for late submission of a contract deliverable.

 - Any incident that resulted in an injury or compliation requiring medical attention must be reported within 24 hours of occurrence.